marklogic-community/marklogic-samplestack/database/README.md

 * options     options configurations for the application searches
 * services    resource extensions for the REST server
 * transforms  XSLT, XQuery transforms
-* seed-data   sample data to be loaded into the database
 * security    MarkLogic roles, privileges, and users for running the application.

 MarkLogic Admin : http://localhost:8001